NicolaLS/civi/README.md

 # CI-Visualization

+Running this module will fetch the CI data from github and produce plots which will be safed in `civi/plots` (not `civi/civi/plots`!)

 ## 1. Create a JSON config file:
-Disclaimer there is no visualization yet just fetching the data to db with a long running system service

 ```json
 {
   "db-path": "/home/example/example.db",